 1. Roasted Beet Hummus

-To make this dip (and your health) even better, add it to your favorite sandwiches as a spread like on this avocado toast.
+To make this dip (and your health) even better, add it to your favorite sandwiches as a spread, like on this avocado toast.
 Your taste buds and your body will thank you.

 2. Shaved Carrot and Cucumber Salad

 Rather than dig into the bread basket, try this light cucumber and carrot salad as a lovely (and healthy) way to begin your Mediterranean-style meal.
-Carrots are full of beta-carotene which is converted into Vitamin A by the human body.
-And, according to Medline Plus, this vitamin has shown to be a powerful antioxidant that fights free radicals, lowers the risk of diseases, has anti-aging benefits and offers protection against asthma.
+Carrots are full of beta-carotene, which is converted into vitamin A in the body, according to the Harvard T.H.
+Chan School of Health.

 3. Rosemary and Olive Oil Almonds

 The beauty of this crunchy, salty snack recipe is that you can make a bunch of it ahead of time, and feel good knowing that there's a healthy, Mediterranean diet-approved snack waiting for you in your pantry.

 Almonds provide the same type of beneficial fat as olive oil, but they are also a good source of plant-based protein to help curb midday hunger pangs.
 Plus, they're a solid source of vitamin E, which not only has antioxidant qualities but is also essential for vision, reproduction and the health of your blood, brain and skin, according to the Mayo Clinic.

 Get the Rosemary and Olive Oil Almonds recipe and nutrition info here.

 4. Walnut Ricotta Avocado Toast on Almond Bread